globaltravelreport/global-travel-report/content/articles/iraklio-port-a-new-hub-for-cruise-tourism-in-greece.md

 ---
 title: 'Iraklio Port: A New Hub for Cruise Tourism in Greece'
-summary: >-
+summary: "
   Iraklio, the capital of Crete, is steering towards becoming a significant hub for cruise tourism in the Mediterranean.
-With its strategic location an...
+With its strategic location an..."
 date: '2025-04-25T19:29:45.909Z'
 country: Greece
 type: Cruise